cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 <!-- TODO: This algorithm probably needs to be reworked or at least reformatted. -->
 1. If the `info` block is not present in the model that is being augmented, the processor creates it.
-2. If the `info` does not contain an `augmentationLog` quality, the processor performs the following steps:
+2. If the `info` block does not contain an `augmentationLog` quality, the processor performs the following steps:
     1. If the `originalSdfModel` quality is not present in the `info` block, the processor MAY create it with the URI as of the SDF model that is